 The layout on this instrument is quite nice with everything being very easily accessible.
-The one thing that I will note is that I was used to playing the Vortex 2 which only has 37 keys and although I like having the 49 keys that the Edge provides, it took a little bit to get used to.
-37 keys on a keytar makes for a smaller keytar that isn’t as bulky, however I will say that after I got used to it, it was quite nice to have a bigger key-bed.
+The one thing that I will note is that I was used to playing the Vortex 2 which only has 37 keys and although I like having the 49 keys that the Ax-Edge provides, it took a little bit to get used to.
+37 keys on a keytar make for a smaller keytar that isn’t as bulky, however, I will say that after I got used to it, it was quite nice to have a bigger key-bed.

 Key Features Of The Ax-Edge

 - Keys: 49 full sized keys that have aftertouch

 - Vocoder: Built-in vocoder with a mic input

 - Ribbon Controller: Ribbon controller for expressive control for certain parts